english-blog/english-blog.github.io/_posts/2010-11-03-the-power-of-a-positive-no-how-to-say-no-still-get-to-yes-william-ury-book-review.md

 title: The Power of a Positive No - How to Say No & Still Get to Yes
 date: 2010-11-03
 comments: false
-excerpt: The author William Ury is a master negotiator, public speaker and a trained anthropologist.
-Over the past three decades, he has mediated in conflicts ranging from coal strikes, to boardroom battles to civil wars around the world.
-He was the part of the team, mediated the 1962 Cuban nuclear missile crisis, which had 99% possibility of becoming a nuclear world war 3 (thanks to Che Guevara - my hero) just to site an example for his credibility.
 ---

 <img style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;"